Sumitro Djojohadikusumo

-Sumitro Djojohadikusumo (EVO: Soemitro Djojohadikoesoemo 29 May 1917 – 9 March 2001) was an Indonesian statesman and one of the country's most influential economists.
-He held senior positions under Presidents Sukarno and Suharto intermittently between 1950 and 1978.
-During his career in government, Sumitro served as Minister of Industry and Trade, Minister of Finance, and the Minister of Research in five different cabinets.
-He was also the Dean of the Faculty of Economics at the University of Indonesia.
+Sumitro Djojohadikusumo (EVO: Soemitro Djojohadikoesoemo; 27 May 1917 – 9 March 2001) was an Indonesian statesman and one of the country's most influential economists.
+He held ministerial positions under Presidents Sukarno and Suharto intermittently between 1950 and 1978.
+During his career in government, Sumitro served as minister of industry and trade, minister of finance, and the minister of research in five different cabinets.
+He was also the dean of the Faculty of Economics at the University of Indonesia.

 Born into a Javanese family, he studied economics at the Netherlands School of Economics in Rotterdam in the Netherlands and remained there throughout World War II.
 Returning to Indonesia after the war, he was assigned to the country's diplomatic mission in the United States, where he sought to raise funds and garner international attention in the struggle against Dutch colonialism.
 After the handover of sovereignty as a result of the 1949 Dutch–Indonesian Round Table Conference, in which he took part, he joined the Socialist Party and became Minister for Trade and Industry in the Natsir Cabinet.
 He implemented the protectionist Benteng program, and developed an economic plan which aimed for national industrialization.
 Sumitro further served as finance minister in the cabinets of Prime Ministers Wilopo and Burhanuddin Harahap during the Sukarno era.
-During the 1950s, Sumitro favoured foreign investment, an unpopular position at that time which brought him into conflict with Nationalists and Communists.
+During the 1950s, Sumitro favoured foreign investment, an unpopular position at that time which brought him into conflict with the nationalists and communists.